Xylambda/torchfitter/README.md

 ```

 Since `torchfitter` leverages the power of `accelerate`, the device management
-will rely on the latter though you can set the `accelerate.Accelerator`
+will rely on the latter.
+You can pass your own `accelerate.Accelerator`
-object to control its parameters:
+object to fine tune its parameters:

 ```python
 from accelerate import Accelerator